-The Ultimate List of Screen Free Summer Kids Activities
+The Ultimate List of Screen Free Summer Activities For Kids At Home.

 Summer break is just around the corner.
 I have been looking forward to summer for weeks!
 I just love having my kids home with me and I always look forward to a more relaxed schedule full of fun family activities.
-There are so many free summer kids activity, and we love to take advantage of all of them!
+There are so many fun summer activities for kids, and we love to take advantage of all of them!

 Outdoor Summer Kids Activities

 One of our favorite parts of summer is getting to spend more time outside.
 I love exploring the outdoors, especially with my sweet kids!

 Enjoy some time outdoors with a picnic at the park.
 We love going to a new park each week and getting to explore different areas of our city.
 We bring these Rate The Park sheets with us and my kids love critiquing each park we attend.